S-7mza/project-predictive-template/communication/COMM_06_QA_VALIDATION.md

 To ensure QA/validation communication follows best practices, check that:

-- **Scope is crystal clear:** What is in and out of scope for this QA phase is explicitly stated and agreed.
+- **Scope is crystal clear:** What is in and out of scope for this QA phase (including which model versions, datasets, and consumption UIs) is explicitly stated and agreed.
 - **Acceptance criteria are written and shared:** Criteria are aligned with `agile/DEFINITION_OF_DONE.md` and `docs/TEST_UAT_PLAN (C).md` and visible to all testers.
 - **Defect process is unambiguous:** Everyone knows **where** to log defects, **how** to classify them, and **who** triages and approves fixes.
 - **Environment and data readiness are addressed:** Emails mention any constraints on test data, masking, refresh windows, or access and how they will be handled.
 - **Risks and escalations are linked:** Major issues are reflected in `templates/RISK_REGISTER.md`, and escalations follow the governance model in `docs/COMMUNICATION_PLAN.md` and `02_GATING_CHECKLIST (C).md`.
-- **Feedback loops are planned:** There is a clear way for testers to ask questions and for the team to update them on fixes and retests.
+- **Feedback loops are planned:** There is a clear way for testers to ask questions and for the team to update them on fixes and retests, feeding results into gate decisions (`02_GATING_CHECKLIST (C).md`) and release planning.

 If all of the above are covered, the QA / Validation communication stream will strongly support a robust and auditable go/no-go decision.